-- Constrained by Available Date: The operation cannot start until the Available Date defined or there is material that can be issued from inventory.
+- Constrained by Available Date: The operation cannot start until the Available Date is defined or material can be issued from inventory.

 - Total Required Quantity: The amount of material to be consumed by the operation.
 The full quantity is required at the beginning of each activity for it to be scheduled to start.

 - Issue Complete: If checked, the material has already been issued for the job.
-Materials are considered available and are no longer treated as constraints.
+Therefore, materials are considered available and are no longer treated as constraints.

 - Issued Quantity: The issued quantity can be specified here if not all required materials have been issued.

-- Use Overlap Production: If checked, then a job is allowed to start even if not all material has finished being produced, for manufactured materials.
+- Use Overlap Production: If checked, a job is allowed to start even if not all material has finished being produced for manufactured materials.

-- Use Overlap Purchases: If checked, then a job is allowed to start even if not all material has arrived, but is projected to arrive on time to satisfy the cycles of the operation, for purchased materials.
+- Use Overlap Purchases: If checked, then a job is allowed to start even if not all material has arrived but is projected to arrive on time to satisfy the operation cycles for purchased materials.